prepare.blog

 • Rotate supplies.
 Set calendar reminders for checks and medication renewals.

 • Keep systems simple.
-Maintain what you have.
+Maintain what you have before adding complexity.

 • Account for household diversity: pets, infants, older adults, and special medical needs.